jreisinger/runp/README.md

 ## About

-`runp` is a command line tool that runs (shell) commands in parallel or concurrently.
+`runp` is a simple command line tool that runs (shell) commands in parallel.
 It's useful when you want to run multiple commands at once to save time.
-It's somehow similar to the GNU [parallel](https://www.gnu.org/software/parallel/) tool.
+It's a single binary.
+It's been tested on Linux and MacOS (darwin).

 ## Installation